kayaman/philosophy/language/gricean_pragmatics.md

 2. Maxim of **Quality**

     - do not say what you believe to be false
-    - do not say that for which you lack adequate
+    - do not say that for which you lack adequate evidence

 3. Maxim of **Relation**